-Set to the command run by sudo.
+Set to the command run by sudo, including command line arguments.
+The command line arguments are truncated at 4096 characters to prevent a potential execution error.

 SUDO_EDITOR Default editor to use in -e (sudoedit) mode.

-SUDO_GID Set to the group ID of the user who invoked sudo.
+SUDO_GID Set to the group-ID of the user who invoked sudo.

 SUDO_PROMPT Used as the default password prompt unless the -p option was specified.

 SUDO_PS1 If set, PS1 will be set to its value for the program being run.

-SUDO_UID Set to the user ID of the user who invoked sudo.
+SUDO_UID Set to the user-ID of the user who invoked sudo.

 SUDO_USER Set to the login name of the user who invoked sudo.

 USER Set to the same value as LOGNAME, described above.

 VISUAL Default editor to use in -e (sudoedit) mode if SUDO_EDITOR is not set.